tompave/justincase/README.md

 The __CLI__ component is a one-shot utility to control the __daemon__ (start and stop, duh) and to generate a self documenting JSON configuration file.
 At the first run it builds the working directory tree for the __daemon__ at a location chosen by the user (can be reinitialized).

 The heavy lifting is carried out by the __daemon__, that listens for file system events in the target directories and can be controlled through UNIX signals.
-As it records changes in the monitored directories, the daemon copies any new or modified file in a backup folder, and logs (in TXT or SQLite) all recorded modification.
+As it records changes in the monitored directories, the daemon copies any new or modified file in a backup folder, and logs (in either TXT or SQLite format) all recorded modifications.

 ##Why?

-Because I was fed up _a certain Mac app_ hanging when connecting to SMTP servers, failing to send emails and – just to make things funnier – deleting any trace of the failed messages from both the draft folder and the temp dir in ~/library.
+Because I was fed up _a certain Mac app_ hanging when connecting to SMTP servers, failing to send emails and – just to make things funnier – deleting any trace of the failed messages from both the drafts folder and the temp dir in ~/library.

-All jokes aside, __justincase__ is aimed at continuosly saving the state the of selected directories _just in case_ something goes wrong.
+All jokes aside, __justincase__ is aimed at continuosly saving the state of selected directories _just in case_ something goes wrong.

 If you: